DualOrb/RPi-Defense/readme.md

-# Webcam Feed with Servo Control
+# Raspberry Pi Defense System
 This project allows you to control / automate a sentry turret (airsoft) using a Raspberry Pi.
 The video feed is displayed in fullscreen with crosshairs overlaid in the center of the screen.

 ## Features